 NY Giants Top Rivalries

-Mention the name the Philadelphia Eagles to any Giants fan and you better lookout.
-One of the most bitter rivalries in the NFL, there is no love lost between the Giants and their NFC East rival the Eagles.
+Mention the name the Philadelphia Eagles to any Giants fan and you better look out.
+One of the most bitter rivalries in the NFL, there is no love lost between the Giants and their NFC East rival Eagles.
 As two of the oldest teams in the NFL, their rivalry is certainly one of the oldest and to many “the best” in the NFL.

-Not to be outdone, the Giants have held strong rivalries with both the Washington Redskins and Dallas Cowboys.
+Not to be outdone, the Giants have held strong rivalries with both the Washington Commanders and Dallas Cowboys.
 These rivalries have given NFL fans numerous memorable games over the years.

 Yes, sports betting is legal in New York State online and at licensed retail sportsbooks.
 They can also visit New Jersey or Pennsylvania to bet on sports online at licensed sports betting apps.
-Because MetLife Stadium is in New Jersey, New Yorkers can bet from their phones while attending a game.
+New Yorkers can bet from their phones while attending a game at MetLife Stadium, too.

 FanDuel Sportsbook at Meadowlands Racetrack.
 The home of the New York Giants, MetLife Stadium, shares a parking lot with Meadowlands Racetrack, where you can place sports bets in person at the FanDuel Sportsbook.
-You can also bet using the FanDuel Sportsbook app anywhere in New Jersey, including inside MetLife Stadium.
+You can also bet using the FanDuel Sportsbook app.

 The easiest way to bet on the Giants in New Jersey is from your mobile device.
 You have your choice of FanDuel, DraftKings, SugarHouse, William Hill, FOX Bet, PointsBet, BetMGM, Unibet, and many more.
 You can also bet at retail sportsbooks, including the one at Meadowlands Racetrack near MetLife Stadium.